nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.processors.tfsteamsettingsprocessor.md

   type: Boolean
   description: Prefix your iterations and areas with the project name.
 If you have enabled this in `NodeStructuresMigrationConfig` you must do it here too.
   defaultValue: false
-- parameterName: RefName
-  type: String
-  description: '`Refname` will be used in the future to allow for using named Options without the need to copy all of the options.'
-  defaultValue: missing XML code comments
 - parameterName: SourceName
   type: String
   description: missing XML code comments